 Effect on finances: This one is more human related.
 Part of personal finances is keeping your body and mind healthy so you can enjoy your retirement or enjoy your hard earned money now!
 I’m always trying to explain this to people.
 Your body is your greatest asset.
 Without it, you’re in for some serious repercussions.
 Eat healthy and exercise on a weekly basis.
 You want to enjoy your “glory years” right?

 Who knew that construction had so many lessons that you could apply to personal finances?
 I hope you enjoyed this post.
 Now you know it’s not so crazy to be in construction and love personal finance!

 Updated November 20, 2011 and originally published November 18, 2011.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.